curvelogic/fimbl/README.md

 paranoid. `fimbl` just checks that files have not changed since it last saw them.

+Installation on MacOS: `brew install curvelogic/tap/fimbl` On linux, build from source or try the release binary.
+On windows, try the source, good luck.

 Add files to the database (_manually_) with:

 ```shell